-You may surrender your ADRs at the depositary's office.
-Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will deliver (i) shares to you or to an account designated by you which may be an account designated by such owner with Euroclear Nederland or an Admitted Institution; and (ii) any other deposited securities underlying the ADR to you or a person you designate at the office of the respective custodian.
-Or, in the case of certificated shares, at your request, risk and expense, the depositary will deliver the deposited securities at its office, if feasible.
+You may surrender your ADRs at the respective depositary's office.
+Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the respective depositary will deliver (i) to the extent applicable, the shares, (ii) shares to an account designated by such owner with Euroclear Nederland or an Admitted Institution and (iii) and any other deposited securities underlying the ADR to you or a person you designate at the office of the respective custodian.
+Or, in the case of certificated shares, at your request, risk and expense, the respective depositary will deliver the deposited securities at its office, if feasible.